 Bringing Smiles to Frisco, TX

 Dental implants can restore your smile and improve your oral health.
 At Highland Oak Dental, our priority is to get you the perfect smile that you truly deserve in a place that you would love to visit often.
-We strive to help people in Frisco, TX and beyond.
-Our team of dentists and friendly specialized staff are knowledgeable in all pre and post dental care, implementation, periodontics and implants dentistry and making sure that you have a speedy recovery.
+We strive to help people in Frisco, TX, and beyond.
+Our team of dentists, prosthodontist, and friendly specialized staff are knowledgeable in all preoperative and post-op dental care, implementation, periodontics, implant dentistry/implantology, and many more dental specialties.
+We also make sure that you have a speedy recovery.
+Furthermore, we offer cost-effective orthodontics, dental bonding, and cosmetic dentistry.
+If you have a dental insurance plan, your total expenses can significantly reduce if the procedure is part of the coverage.

-We are minutes from The Colony and Prosper.
-We have the best modern equipment, a relaxing atmosphere starting from your appointment up to the day of the surgical procedure.
-Our continued service to our neighbors is a testament to the highest quality of service.
+We are minutes from The Colony and Prosper and have flexible office hours.
+We have the best modern equipment, use advanced dental technology, and have a relaxing atmosphere starting from your appointment in our dental clinic up to the day of the surgical procedure.
+Our continued service to our neighbors and numerous positive testimonials from our patients are testaments to the highest quality of dental services we provide.

 Dr. George’s Dental Affiliations